neufeld/pandaseq/README.md

 ### The scores of the non-overlapping regions are not the same as the original reads.
 Why?
 The PHRED scores from the input are not copied directly to the output when using FASTQ (`-F`) output.
 They go through a transformation from PHRED scores into probabilities, which is how PANDAseq uses them.
 When output as FASTQ, the probability is converted back to a PHRED scores.
 The rounding error involved can cause a score to jump by one.

+### How many sequences should there be in the output?
+You should expect that PANDAseq will output fewer sequences than the read pairs given to it.
+There are several `STAT` lines in the log that will help with the analysis.
+First, `STAT READS` is the number of read pairs in the input.
+Sequences first go through a number of basic checks and the user-specified checks.
+If provided, forward and reverse primers are aligned and clipped.
+The optimal overlap is selected and the sequence is constructed.
+The quality score is check and any user-specified checks are done.
+Any of these steps might fail and cause the sequence to be rejected.
+Each of the rejection reasons will have a `STAT` line, which is described in the _Output Statistics_ section of the manual.

+If multiple threads are used, which the default on most platforms, each thread collects this information separately.
+The output log will output a group of `STAT` lines per thread.

+The `STAT SLOW` line is informative; those sequences were not rejected.
+The other `STAT` lines (i.e., not `READS` or `SLOW`) should sum to the `STAT READS` line.

 ALTERNATIVES
 ------------